What Was The Lasting Effect Of The Marbury V Madison 1803 Decision?

 strengthened the federal judiciary by establishing for it the power of judicial review

-, by which the could declare legislation, as well as executive and administrative actions, inconsistent with the U.S. Constitution (“unconstitutional”) and therefore null and void.
+, by which the federal could declare legislation, as well as executive and administrative actions, inconsistent with the U.S. Constitution (“unconstitutional”) and therefore null and void.

 What was the lasting effect of the Marbury v Madison decision?